Gravity Trap

 Overview: Havahart’s Model 1079 is another excellent option for those looking for a gravity trap.
 Known for its galvanized steel construction, this trap is rust-resistant and built to last.
 It features a single gravity-operated door that closes gently once the trigger is activated, making it a humane option for trapping feral cats and other animals.
 The trap also includes a sturdy handle for easy transport.

-Pros: Rust-resistant, humane, easy to transport.
+Pros: Rust-resistant, humane, and easy to transport.

 Cons: The trigger mechanism might need occasional adjustment to maintain sensitivity.